1.1 Objective of the Dragon1 Standard

 1.4 Conformance with the Dragon1 Standard

-Dragon1 as a method, framework and modeling language may be implemented in software used for Enterprise Architecture modeling.
-For the purposes of this standard, the conformance requirements for implementations of the language given in this section apply.
+Dragon1 as a method, framework, and modeling language may be implemented in software used for Enterprise Architecture modeling.
+For this standard, the conformance requirements for implementations of the language given in this section apply.

 A conforming implementation: